Church Mission Trips

 While Souls Winning Ministries does have a very effective medical clinic on the main compound in Haiti, we still suggest that teams bring an emergency first aid kit in the event something must be treated while on the road or otherwise away from easy access to the clinic.
 These kits can also be left with our Haitian partners as an added blessing.

-Further details and information related to the most common questions are contained in our pre–trip travel guide for Haiti, which may be downloaded here.
+Further details and information related to the most common questions are contained in our pre-trip travel guide for Haiti, coming soon.